FeixiangZhou/SMC-NCA/README.md

 #### Acknowledgements
 This code and data processing is based on [ICC](https://github.com/dipika-singhania/ICC-Semi-Supervised-TAS).

-Thanks to the original authors for their work!
+Thanks to the authors for their work!